Michigan State: New president will be chosen by June 2019

 LANSING, Mich. — The tumultuous era of Michigan State University interim president John Engler is expected to come to an end next summer.

 The university’s governing board revealed the timeline Wednesday for selecting its next president.
-By June 2019, the choice will be revealed, trustees said.
+The pick will be announced on June 2019, trustees said.

 Engler, a former Republican governor of Michigan, was tapped to temporarily lead the university in February after former president Lou Anna Simon stepped down amid the crisis surrounding ex-sports doctor Larry Nassar, who sexually abused hundreds of girls and women while employed at Michigan State.
 Nassar, who also worked for USA Gymnastics, is now imprisoned , and Michigan State has agreed to pay a $500 million settlement to his sexual assault victims.